 There is plenty of options for you but remember to unlock all of your characters and maps.

 Online mode is quite interesting because you have a profile that you can slightly customize, like in most of the games these days.
-Update your Slayer ID with avatars, slogans, backgrounds.
+Update your Slayer ID with avatars, slogans, and backgrounds.
 You can even check people with who you’ve been playing.

 At last, quickly about mentioned online mode.
 Sometimes you can be met with lags, those can destroy the fun of an online experience.
 There are moments when you can overcome them but sometimes they are completely against you.

 Check what you’ve unlocked through the game with the use of Kimetsu Points.
-Check image boards, unlock more elements and finish them.
+Check image boards, unlock more elements, and finish them.

 If you ever struggle with how to fight against your opponents or want to train the moves of your favorite characters go and check training mode as here you can find experienced instructors, always waiting to help you.

 Want to check all of your obtained rewards?
 This is your place to go.
 Want to know more?
-You have to unlock them and check there.
+You have to unlock them and check them there.